 A New Creation

-And even more significant is what has happened for those who are in Christ.
+And even more significant is what has happened to those who are in Christ.
 Those who have believed in him and who are now a part of his body.
-Paul says that for them, for us who believe, the new creation has come.
-The old person that we were is gone and we have been made new.
-We are not what we were, regardless how we sometimes feel.
+Paul says that for them, for us who believe, a new creation has come.
+The old person that we were is gone, and we have been made new.
+We are not what we were, regardless of how we sometimes feel.

 You cannot tell by looking at my outward appearance that I have been made new.
 But the person who occupies this clay jar that is my body is different.
 God has reconciled me to himself through Christ.
 I am his child.
 And everything that I am on the inside is being transformed into his likeness (2 Cor.
 3:18).
 And that is also true of all who have believed in Jesus and are following him.